(1) iCandy Design Limited of 22a Marlborough Street, Andover, Hampshire, SP10 1DQ (the Agency)

 4.4 If the Deliverables fails the Acceptance tests and on investigation proves to be as a results of an error by the Client, the Agency shall be entitled to charge for the costs of investigation and of making the changes that are necessary and agreed at the Agency’s standard charges for works.

-4.5 On completion of a website, the Agency shall offer 1 month’s free support to allow for any final training that may be required by the Client.
+4.5 On completion of a website, the Agency shall offer a discretionary 1 month’s free support to allow for any final training that may be required by the Client.

 4.6 Where “bugs”, errors or other issues are found after a website has been made live, the Agency will endeavour (but is not obliged to) to correct these issues to meet the standards of function outlined in the brief.